MassDotMoney/nested-ledger-plugin/README.md

 Edit the cases of `handle_*_ui()` functions to switch places to macros and functions.

-### 3. Number of screens:
+## 3. Number of screens:
 There are two functions that can set the screen number.

 In `./src/handle_finalize.c` the `msg->numScreens` variable defines how many screens will be displayed (excluding the ID screen).

 In `./src/handle_provide_token.c` the `msg->additionScreens` variable allows to edit the previously set screen number.

+Both are summed into `msg->screenIndex`.

-## Load the plugin into a Nano S
+# Load the plugin into a Nano S

 You may also manually load the plugin into a Nano S (only) by following this [guide](https://developers.ledger.com/docs/nano-app/load/).

-*Note: If you choose to load with ledgerblue, you may find an APDU for a transaction in `./apdus/transferFrom`.
+*Note: You may find an APDU for a transaction in `./apdus/transferFrom`.
 Use it to make sure the plugin doesn't blind-sign.*